 The Alfa Romeo 4C is a pretty unique car right now.
 It’s a more hardcore driver’s car than a Porsche Boxster or Cayman, but it’s not so hardcore that it’s unlivable on the road.

-I’m someone who loves Porsches to death, and I’ve always thought they had great personality.
+I’m someone who loves Porsches to death, and I’ve always thought they had a lot of personality.
 But this Alfa makes the Porsches seem a bit dull, a bit too soft around the edges.
 In terms of feeling “special,” you’d need something like a Porsche Cayman GT4 to be on the same level as this Alfa.

 The Alfa Romeo 4C offers the full Italian exotic experience in the realm of the sports car.
 No other new car does that right now.